 or ….
 “I don’t have time” are the most common excuses when it comes to keeping a photo album or scrapbook.

 I’ve been “scrapbooking” since high school and I’ve not missed a year since.
-I’ve found the best way to stay on top of it is to set aside one day a month to order prints and then when they arrive, I spend 15 minutes slipping them into pockets and telling the story.
+I’ve found the best way to stay on top of it is to set aside one day a month to order prints and then when they arrive, I spend 15 minutes slipping them into pocket albums and telling our story.
 I don’t set high expectations for myself, I keep it very simple.
 If I do find more time one month to add a little more, I do it!

 Don’t set yourself up to fail, start with what you have now.
-Your photos from today, and just start!
+Use your photos from today, and just start!
 You’ll find your groove and the joy each moment brings to you and your family.-Chari

 Time flies!
 Create a repeating notification in your phone to remind yourself to round up those important moments that were made.